texfaq/texfaq.github.io/FAQ-texthings.md

-Because each of the above derive from a base TeX engine, it is in principle possible to combine any of them with one of the TeX macro packages listed earlier to produce 'extended' executables.
+Because each of the above derive from a base TeX engine, it is in principle possible to combine any of them with one of the TeX macro packages listed earlier to produce ''extended'' executables.
 For example, the `pdflatex`, `xelatex` and
 `lualatex` executables each combine LaTeX with an enhanced TeX engine.
 Indeed, most (if not all) of the development of